SalesConnection/Caction-Support/docs/How_to_Use_Dropdown_Field_in_Job_Project_Customer.md

      <img src="img/How_to_Use_Dropdown_Field_in_Customer_Step_1.png" alt="How to Use Dropdown Field in Customer Step 1">
    </p>

-   *Note: If you do not have access to Template Settings page, please contact your admin.
+   *Note: If you do not have access to Template Settings page, please contact your admin.<br>

 2. Make sure that the template info is correct.<br>